 The book of Proverbs is also a book of wisdom.
 That book is about the wisdom we need to be able to go our way safely until the end.
 The book of Proverbs leads man in the light of the fear of God, so that he may stay in it.
 Ecclesiastes leads man through the darkness of the world without God, but also shows bright spots, which shine brighter as darkness increases.
 Perhaps we could say that Ecclesiastes is the introduction to Proverbs, or that Proverbs begin where Ecclesiastes stops.

-The book can best be summarized with the words that the Lord Jesus addresses to the Samaritan woman who comes at the well of Sychar to draw water: “Everyone who drinks of this water will thirst again” (Jn 4:13).
+The book can best be summarized with the words the Lord Jesus addresses to the Samaritan woman who comes to the well of Sychar to draw water: “Everyone who drinks of this water will thirst again” (Jn 4:13).
 The well of Sychar is a picture of a dry, deceptive world where no permanent happiness can be found.
 In that world we are being guided by the Preacher.
 Most of the people look like the poor Samaritan woman before she had that memorable encounter with the Lord Jesus.
 They hew for themselves cisterns that can hold no water (Jer 2:13), meaning that they search for satisfaction in the things of the world that can never give the satisfaction they are looking for.

 The book describes all kinds of efforts to become happy, but it is always in vain.
-In general, five aspects of life are tried out to see if the possession of it gives lasting happiness: wisdom, pleasure, possession, power and piety.
+In general, five aspects of life are tried out to see if the possession of it gives lasting happiness: wisdom, pleasure, possession, power and Godliness.
 Solomon examines these things to see if the possession of any of these things gives the heart lasting happiness and constant satisfaction.

 They are not sinful things.
 It is about being busy with things God gives to enjoy and what the result of that pleasure is.
 However, the heart does not rise above creation and therefore remains unhappy.
 When it comes to finding the true meaning of life in what creation offers in pleasure, the disappointment is great.
 It always appears that all things on earth are labelled ‘vanity’ or ‘meaningless’ because of their temporariness.

 We could say: the heart remains stuck in the blessing and does not end up at the Source of the blessing.
 A clear example can be found at the beginning of the Bible.
 God has told man not to eat from the tree of the knowledge of good and evil.
 In her answer to the serpent, however, Eve does not speak of the tree, but of the fruit of the tree.
 This indicates that her attention has shifted from the Source of blessing to what is presented to her as a blessing.
-Then we are on the territory of Ecclesiastes.
+Then we are in the territory of Ecclesiastes.